zhangbiqiong/ignnition/readme.md

 python3 main.py
 ```

-With this, a debug_model directory should be generated and the a trained model should be produced.
+With this, a debug_model directory should be generated as well as the trained model.

 ## 'How to' guide